francesco12801/CryptoBallot/README.md

 **How to use .env files**
-Create .env file and the following constant variables:
+Create .env file and the following constant variables, fill them with personal data related to PostGre:
 - DB_NAME=""
 - DB_USER=""
 - DB_PASSWORD=""